 We can categorize isopropyl alcohol and rubbing alcohol under the alcohol group since they have a –OH group.
 These are the smaller alcohols in the series with two or three carbons.
 The OH group attaches to an sp3 hybridized carbon.
 Both are polar liquids and have the capability to form hydrogen bonds.
 Therefore, both have somewhat similar physical and chemical properties such as both are flammable and toxic liquids.

 What is Isopropyl Alcohol?

-Isopropyl alcohol, which is also known as 2-propanol, has the same molecular formula as propanol.
+Isopropyl alcohol with the chemical name 2-propanol has the same molecular formula as propanol.
 The molecular weight of it is around 60 g mol-1.
 The molecular formula is C3H8O.
 Hence, isopropyl alcohol is an isomer of propanol.
-The hydroxyl group of this molecule is attached to the second carbon atom in the chain.
+The hydroxyl group of this molecule attaches to the second carbon atom in the chain.
 Therefore, this is a secondary alcohol.
-Melting point of isopropyl alcohol is -88 oC, and the boiling point is 83 ◦C.
+The melting point of isopropyl alcohol is -88 ◦C while the boiling point is 83 ◦C.

 Isopropyl alcohol is miscible with water and stable under normal conditions.
 Moreover, this is a colourless, clear, flammable liquid having a strong odour.
 Since this is a secondary alcohol, it undergoes all the reactions typical to a secondary alcohol.
 In addition, it oxidizes violently to produce acetone.
 This alcohol is useful as a solvent, in pharmaceuticals, household products, personal care products and to make other chemicals.